kurves/FULL-STACK-APPS-ON-AWS/Cloud basics.md

 #### Technical debt

-Cost of doing something using the easier option now but might require a lot of redoing later
+Cost of doing something using the easier option now instead of an option that might take longer but might require a lot of redoing later.
+May also be caused by poor documentation and lack of comments on code.

+### Loosely Coupled

+These are systems that more time upfront but are generally easier to improve on as we continue building.

+### Microservices

+These are individual specialized systems designed to accompish a specific task.
+It is software deployed on specialized infrastructure.